Knit together stays in centuries-old castles with a road trip through medieval Spain

 Food & wine | History & culture | Self-drive

 Sweeping between vineyards, olive groves and windmill-dotted plains, this scenic road trip links together all the highlights of Spain’s lesser-visited central region.
 You’ll pause at walled villages and medieval towns where Don Quixote’s history lives on in knight’s forts and cobblestone-charm.
-What’s more, you’ll stay right among it all, with nights spent in centuries-old castles, stately monasteries and a country spa retreat complete with golf course and Michelin-standard dining.
+What’s more, you’ll stay right among it all, with nights spent in centuries-old castles and stately monasteries.
 Indeed, this itinerary offers plenty of time to explore at your leisure, whether you want to relax with tapas fineries or examine some of Spain’s most spectacular cathedrals in further details.

 Day by day itinerary